CruGlobal/attributes_history/README.md

   def change
     create_table :partner_status_logs do |t|
       t.integer :contact_id, null: false
-      t.date :versioned_on, null: false
+      t.date :recorded_on, null: false
       t.string :status
-      t.decimal :pledge_amount
+      t.decimal :pledge
     end

     add_index :partner_status_logs, :contact_id
-    add_index :partner_status_logs, :versioned_on
+    add_index :partner_status_logs, :recorded_on
   end
 end
 ```

-## Retrieving past values with  `#{versioned_attribute}_on_date` methods
+## Retrieving past values with  `attribute_on_date` methods

-To make retrieving previous values easy, the `versionable_by_date` defines a
+To make retrieving previous values easy, `attributes_history` defines an
+`attribute_on_date(attribute, date)` method, as well as specific
-`#{versioned_attribute}_on_date` method for each of your versioned-by-date
+`#{attribute}_on_date` method for each of your histroy-tracked attributes
-attributes which returns that value on the specified date based on the version
+which returns that value on the specified date based on the log.
-log.

-For instance, in the ministry partner contact history example above, there would
+For instance, in the ministry partner history example, there would
-be methods `status_on_date` and `pledge_amount_on_date` that would return the
+be methods `status_on_date` and `pledge_on_date` that would return the
-`status` or `pledge_amount` for that given date.
+`status` or `pledge` for a contact for that given date.
+You could also call
+`attribute_on_date(:pledge, date)` to get the pledge value for a given date.

-The versioning is granular by date and so it makes the assumption that a change
+The log is granular by date and so it makes the assumption that a change
 any time during a date is effective for the whole of that date.
 The
-`field_on_date` methods will use caching so if you look up multiple fields on
+`attribute_on_date` methods will use caching so if you look up multiple fields on
 the same date only one query will be performed.

-## Querying the versions table directly
+## Querying the log table directly

-You can also query the versions table directly.
-The `versioned_on` field in the
+You can also query the history log table directly.
+The `recorded_on` field in the
-versions table represents the date that set of attributes was replaced by a new
+table represents the date that set of attributes was replaced by a new
-set, either in a subsequent version record, or in the object itself.
+set, either in a subsequent history record, or in the object itself.

-So to look up the version for a particular date, do a query like this, assuming
+So to look up the version for a particular date, do a query like this:
-you have a `current_contact_record`:
 ```
 current_version = contact.partner_status_logs
-  .where('versioned_on > ?', date).order(:versioned_on).first || contact
+  .where('recorded_on > ?', date).order(:recorded_on).first || contact
 ```
 That will give either a `PartnerStatusLog` instance for the past, or the current
 `Contact` instance for the present record, both of which will respond to the
-versioned attributes of `status` and `pledge_frequency`.
+history-tracked attributes of `status` and `pledge`.

 This is similar to how [paper_trail](https://github.com/airblade/paper_trail)
-works in that the versions represent past data, and the current versioned record
+works in that the versions represent past data, and only the current regular
-represents the current state.
+model record (contact in this case) has the current state.

 ## Enabling and disabling

-By default the versioning is enabled once you set it up, but you can disable it
+By default the history logging is enabled once you set it up, but you can
-by setting `VersionableByDate.enabled = false` (and reset it back to `true`
+disable it by setting `AttributesHistory.enabled = false` (and reset it back to
-also).
+`true` also).

 ## Testing with RSpec

-For testing with RSpec, you can `require 'versionable_by_date/rspec'` which will
+For testing with RSpec, you can `require 'attributes_history/rspec'` which will
-disable versioning by default in your specs unless you specify `versioning: true`
+disable attribute history by default in your specs unless you specify
-in the spec metadata, or you explicitly set `VersionableByDate.enabled = true`.
+`versioning: true` in the spec metadata, or you explicitly set
+`AttributesHistory.enabled = true`.

-## How it complements a full audit trail (more compact, easier querying)
+## Designed to complement (not replace) a full audit trail

-This is designed to complement a full audit trail solution like
+This is intended to augment a full audit trail solution like
 [paper_trail](https://github.com/airblade/paper_trail).
 The advantage of a full
 audit trail is that you track every change in a consistent way across models.